Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Budget and boutique accommodation

 If you’re looking for a more affordable but equally comfortable experience, hostels and boutique hotels like “The Modernist” are perfect options.
 This contemporary, minimalist design hotel is close to the city’s main attractions.
-It offers stylish accommodation at a more affordable price.
+It offers elegant accommodation at a more affordable price.
 What’s more, these hotels often offer personalized services.
 This allows travelers to feel at home while immersed in the vibrant heart of Thessaloniki.

 Authentic stay in the Ano Poli district